cindy-githut/AirportApplication/README.md

-# Interview Assessment
-Android Practical Assignment

-#Airport Application
+# Airport Application
+App that uses the users current location to get the nearest Airports and display the flight schedule for each Airport there is.

-- The application uses a json rest api to authenticate a user, view list of projects, add a project, edit a project and delete a project.
+* The application uses a json rest api to get the nearest Airport, Flight timetable and cityname.

-- The application uses the following:
+* The application uses the following:

   - Fabric Crashlytics version:2.9.6 to report crashes.
   - Facebook Stetho version:1.5.0 for debugging i.e only enabled when running in debug mode.